woosungchoi/docker-rhymix/README.md

 ## How to use this source ?

 Then copy this command below and **change the mydomain.com to your domain** and **change the email@email.com to your email address** and run it inside your new server.

 Make sure that your domain is pointing to your server IP.

+Open `80`,`443` port for connect.

 ```bash
 sudo apt update -y && sudo apt upgrade -y && sudo apt install curl git -y && sudo apt autoremove -y